Samsung/tizen-docs/docs/application/tizen-studio/setup/prerequisites.md

 ## OS and System Requirements

-The following table lists the supported operating systems and hardware requirements for izen Studio.
+The following table lists the supported operating systems and hardware requirements for Tizen Studio.

 **Table: OS and system requirements**